-The parties' Rule 26(f) Report (ECF No. 8) is APPROVED, except as set forth in this order.
-All discovery, including depositions of expert witnesses, will be completed (not propounded) by December 31, 2021.
-A damages analysis will be provided by any party who has a claim or counterclaim for damages by October 1, 2021.
-The parties will designate all trial experts and provide opposing counsel with reports from retained experts by October 28, 2021.
-Depositions of any such experts shall be completed by November 30, 2021.
-The parties will designate all trial experts and provide opposing counsel with reports from retained experts on any issues on which they do not bear the burden of proof by November 30, 2021.
-Depositions of any such experts shall be completed by December 31, 2021.
+The parties' Rule 26(f) Report (ECF No. 11) is APPROVED, except as set forth in this order.
+All discovery, including depositions of expert witnesses, will be completed (not propounded) by February 1, 2022.
+Motions to join additional parties shall be filed by March 1, 2021.
+A damages analysis will be provided by any party who has a claim or counterclaim for damages by September 1, 2021.
+Plaintiff will designate all trial experts and provide opposing counsel with reports from retained experts by September 1, 2021.
+Depositions of any such experts shall be completed by February 1, 2022.
+Defendant will designate all trial experts and provide opposing counsel with reports from retained experts by December 1, 2021.
+Depositions of any such experts shall be completed by February 1, 2022.
+Depositions of fact witnesses shall be completed by February 1, 2022.
+The joint trial memorandum will be due on the later of March 1, 2022.
+The case will be trial ready within 15 days of the filing of the joint trial memorandum.